-- High touch areas like doorknobs will be disinfected twice every 24 hours on school days. - There will be a full clean at the end of each school day. - GFSS and BCSS will have a hydrogen peroxide mister terminal cleaner.
+- High touch areas like doorknobs will be disinfected at least twice per day by custodians. - There will be a major cleaning at the end of the school day. - GFSS and BCSS will have a hydrogen peroxide mister terminal cleaner.
 This device sprays all surfaces efficiently and ensures all surfaces are covered.
 The liquid hydrogen peroxide kills all viruses within 5 minutes allow to dry to be most effective. - Each class with a sink and running water will have soap and paper towels to dry hands.
 Classes without running water will have hand sanitizer. - All classes will be provided with a spray bottle of hydrogen peroxide so teachers can spray high touch surfaces.
 Teachers or EA's should spray surfaces and let dry to be most effective.